 So why would I who’s clearly an idiot when it comes to emotions and motivation, want to write a blog post about the motivational speech?
 I’m not a leader, I don’t have to motivate anyone, I have no obligation to try and lift someone’s spirit.
 Nor I know you, so there’s no reason for me to try and help you, I’m not even saying that I could help or anything.

 I’m writing it simply because I believe that can.
 Does that sound opposing to logic?
 Well, it’s not opposing with my logic.
 Because if I wouldn’t try it how would I know that I can’t?
-Basically, I like to try to do everything that I’m interested in or what seem to be useful, only because no one proved me that I can’t.
+Basically, I like to try to do everything that I’m interested in or what seems to be useful, only because no one proved me that I can’t.
 And as a scientist in training, I like to try things more than once, just to make sure that I really can’t.
 So after I fail at least 10 times of trying something in a different way, I give up on it or lose interest, or sometimes try another 10 times.

 That said I don’t often give up on things, I mostly just change my mind about them, change them or lose interest before completing them.
 That’s probably the reason why I don’t appreciate people who just flat out give up without even trying to think of another way.
 I admit I complain a lot of how I can’t do something or how it just won’t work.
 But those are just complaints, something to help me get the frustration out of my system.
 None of my complaints mean that I’m willing to give up.